Test in a live environment

 In today's digital era, PDF files have become an essential part of our daily routine.
 They are used in many fields like education, business, and personal use, etc. PDF files can contain a large amount of data, including text, images, and tables, which makes them an ideal format for sharing and presenting data.

-However, sometimes it becomes challenging to display PDF documents within a Windows Forms application.
+However, displaying PDF documents within a Windows Forms application can sometimes be challenging.
 This article will show you how to create a simple PDF viewer application using IronPDF, a C# PDF library for .NET developers.

 IronPDF is a C# library that enables developers to create, edit, and display PDF files in their .NET applications.
 It allows users to convert HTML, images, and SVG to PDF documents and vice versa.
 IronPDF is simple to use, and it provides developers with a wide range of features to manipulate PDF files.